 “I received some useful feedback from academics who are in other departments,” said Xingshuo.
 “What they are concerned with can be very different, so you can get different angles and perspectives on your work.
 If I’m going to present my work in this way in the future I now have some ideas for improvements.”

 Following a brief period of deliberation by the judges, awards were presented by Professor André Brown, and Professor Eng Gee Lim, dean for research and graduate studies at XJTLU, who said he was really impressed by the creativity and talents of the presenters.

 Naiqi Yang, a PhD student in the Department of Biological Sciences, won first prize for her project ‘Regulation of IFN-signalling by immune adaptor in macrophages’.

 “I’m very happy and excited.
 I totally didn’t think I could win a prize, especially not the first prize,” she said.

-Other prize winners were Bing Han from EEE who received the second prize, Zhuang Ma from International Business School Suzhou at XJTLU and Yutao Cai from EEE who were joint winners of the third prize, and Hemanth Rudrappa who received the masters student prize.
-Sanmouga Marooden from the Department of Civil Engineering received the award for Most Popular Poster.
+Other prize winners were Bing Han from EEE who received the second prize, Zhuang Ma from International Business School Suzhou at XJTLU and Yutao Cai from EEE who were joint winners of the third prize, and Sanmouga Marooden from the Department of Civil Engineering who received the award for Most Popular Poster.

 The University also holds the annual SURF Poster Day in September, allowing undergraduate students to present research projects that are completed during the summer in collaboration with academic supervisors.